http-rs/surf/README.md

 ## Thanks
-Special thanks to [prasannvl](https://github.com/prasannvl) for donating the crate name, and [sagebind](https://github.com/sagebind) for creating an easy to use `async` curl client that made this crate possible.
+Special thanks to [prasannvl](https://github.com/prasannvl) for donating the crate name, and [sagebind](https://github.com/sagebind) for creating an easy to use `async` curl client that saved us countless hours.

 ## License
 [MIT](./LICENSE-MIT) OR [Apache-2.0](./LICENSE-APACHE)